WeblateOrg/weblate/docs/admin/install/docker.rst

 The PostgtreSQL container uses default PostgreSQL configuration and it won't effectively utilize your CPU cores or memory.
-It is recommended to customize the configuration to improve the performace.
+It is recommended to customize the configuration to improve the performance.

 The configuration can be adjusted as described in `Database Configuration` at https://hub.docker.com/_/postgres.
 The configuration matching your environment